Your shopping cart is empty.

 As an artist who has traveled and tried to find my place for my style in each location, I have been fractured in style.
 I do feel thankful to have been inspired by artists which I have met who are from many places around the world.
-I feel that I have been changed by artistic styles I have seen Which have added so many more facets to my work.
+I feel that I have been changed by artistic styles that I've seen which has added so many more facets to my work.
 Now it’s time for me to do what I want, for my own style and my own message.

 I hope you can find time to visit this exhibition and view my work and many other amazing fine artists who have varying styles and levels of experience.
 Go to the Islip Arts Council online or the Islip Art Museums AARP 50 Plus show.

-Then on Saturday December 7th, I have work at the BJ Spoke Gallery in Huntington, New York.
-This show is referred to as the “Harvest of Artists”.
-BJ Spoke is a cooperative gallery which has open calls from time to time.
-This is not a juried show, it is a show for me to reintroduce myself to the art collectors of Long Island.
+Then on Saturday December 7th, I have work at the b.j.
+Spoke Gallery in Huntington, New York.
+This show is referred to as the “Harvest of Artists”. b.j.
+Spoke is a cooperative gallery which has open calls from time to time.
+This is not a juried show and is a place for me to reintroduce myself to the art collectors of Long Island.
 I’m also looking forward to meeting other artists at the opening on Saturday.
-The piece I have put into that exhibition is a controlled Acrylic pour, mixed media.
+The piece I put into that exhibition is a controlled Acrylic pour, mixed media.
 It is difficult to print it out as it is very deep and has so many layers.
 The original is a very unique piece.

-I hope we can meet at one of these openings and that we can talk and ask what you would like to know about my work or see the work in person.
-Please subscribe to this blog, for future notices or seeing where my work will go next.
-As I am working on a new exhibition that will include 8-10 pieces and be shown in Chelsea, NYC in the Spring, it will be well documented in my process.
-So stay tuned and subscribe.
+I hope we can meet at one of these openings, talk and ask what you would like to know about my work, or see my exibit in person.
+Please subscribe to this blog for future notices or seeing where my work will go next.
+I am working on a new exhibition that will include 8-10 pieces and be shown in Chelsea, NYC in the Spring and will be well documented in the process, so stay tuned and subscribe.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.